neondatabase/postgresql_anonymizer/docs/how-to/3-anonymous_dumps.md

 He hired a web agency to develop a new design for his website.
 The agency asked for a SQL export (dump) of the current website database.
-Paul wants to \"clean\" the database export and remove any personnal information contained in the comment section.
+Paul wants to \"clean\" the database export and remove any personal information contained in the comment section.

 ## How it works